MulikShrikantDattatray14/lifeskills/Good Practices/Question.md

 **Question 1: Which point(s) were new to you?**

 The point about using tools like Loom, CodePen, and GitHub gists to share code snippets and visual explanations was new to me.
-These tools help in clearly communicating technical issues with the team.
+These tools help in clearly communicating technical issues with the team..

 **Question 2: Which area do you think you need to improve on?
 What are your ideas to make progress in that area?**